 Requirements for recreational boating

-- you must provide evidence of your residential address, which can be anywhere in Australia.
+- You must provide evidence of your residential address, but this address can be any where within Australia.

 Translations explaining what documents are required for evidence of identity:

 Only send general enquiries online.
 Service SA will respond within five working days.

 If the matter is urgent or is specifically about your current licence or registration, please phone or visit a customer service centre instead.